THuynh-91/Rock-Paper-Scissor-Mind-Game/README.md

 - **Port already in use**: close existing processes on 3000/8000 or change ports
 - **Compose “invalid mount path”**: ensure there is no dangling `docker-compose.override.yml` and your compose file uses valid relative binds (already set in this repo)

 ---

-## 🗺️ Roadmap
-- Optional: Replace frequency model with a **tiny Keras/LSTM** for sequence prediction
-- Persist model weights to `model.h5` and load at startup
-- Simple dashboard for per-move probabilities and confidence
-- Add tests for API and UI interactions

----

 ## 📄 License
 MIT — do what you like, a credit link is appreciated.

----

-## 🙌 Credits
-Built with **Next.js + Tailwind** (UI) and **FastAPI** (API).
-Prompts, streak detection, and ε-greedy blend are inspired by classic RPS strategy research and game-theory heuristics.

 ---